pravin006/ecommerce/README.md

    \q

 8. **Set database password**
-Create a .env file as:
+Create a .env file in the app folder as:
     ```bash
     DB_PASSWORD={your postgres password}
     ```